infomaniac50/Web-Scraper/README.markdown

 ### Introduction
-The Web Scraper application for Android is designed to fetch content from a web page and provide updates to when it changes.
+The Web Scraper application for Android is designed to fetch content from a web page and notify you when it changes.

 ### Features